discord-samba/localization/_guides/writing_localization_files.md

 In the example above, `EXAMPLE_9` expects an argument called `baz`, so this must be passed when calling `EXAMPLE_10` so that the argument may be forwarded to `EXAMPLE_9` when it is loaded as well.

-> **Note:** Forward templates cannot call any chain of forward templates that will eventually load its
+> **Note:** Include templates cannot call any chain of include templates that will eventually load its
 > own containing parent resource.
 This prevents infinite loops.
 You will receive an error when you attempt
 > to call a resource that does not adhere to this restriction.